mco-gh/pylearn/content/en/lessons/4 Conditionals/_index.md

 ---
-title: "5.
-Loops"
+title: "4 Conditionals"
-linkTitle: "5.
-Loops"
+linkTitle: "4 Conditionals"
 weight: 2
 description: >
   What does your user need to know to try your project?